chrisarseno/my-template-repo/CONTRIBUTING.md

 8. Where to Get Help or Ask Questions

   If you are unsure about:
     - The contribution process
     - Licensing requirements
     - Employer obligations
     - Technical design decisions
     - Roadmap or priorities

 Please open an issue on GitHub or start a discussion in the repo’s Discussions section.
+OR
+Email the maintainer at chris@1450enterprises.com